Anjali-TA/React-Apps/README.md

 - You can checkout the source code on todo-app branch.
 - You can download the source code by navigating to todo-app branch, then click on the code button appeared on top right corner.
 - After downloading and unzipping the code,open the terminal and change directory to your project folder.
-- To run the Todo App you need to install node-modules by running "npm install".
+- To run the Todo App you need to install node-modules by running "npm install" on terminal.
-- Also install jwt_decode by running command "npm install jwt-decode".
-- After installing node-modules & jwt-decode, you can run the app on localhost using the command "npm start" on terminal.
+- After installing node-modules, you can run the app on localhost using the command "npm start" on terminal.
 - You will be propmted to http://localhost:3000
 - There you will see the Login page of Todo App
 - After Login, you can see some Dummy Tasks already added, you can add new tasks,you can mark a task complete by pressing done button on particular task.